AKlugeWilkes/IoP-CAPILANO/03_Evaluation/ReadMe.md

 https://futureassemblydemonstrator.dashboards.vfk.ipt.fraunhofer.de/

 Based on the application ontology, the framework’s performance is analyzed by measuring the time to process a task allocation.
 Twenty unique queries with varying degrees of complexity were created and used as the seed for a randomizer to generate processes charts.
-For each data point, five process charts with the same number of queries, but unique randomized queries are processed and the run-time of these five charts is averaged to ensure uniform distribution of complexity within the five process charts.
+For each data point, five process charts with the same number of queries, but unique and randomized queries are processed and the run-time of these five charts is averaged to ensure uniform distribution of complexity within the five process charts.

-The graph ** “Average runtime vs. number of queries” ** presents the scaling performance of the ontology.
+The graph **“Average runtime vs. number of queries”** presents the scaling performance of the ontology.
-The querying was carried out for 5, 25, 50, 100, 250, 500, 1000, 1500 and then every 1500 queries.
+The querying was carried out for 5, 25, 50, 100, 250, 500, 1000, 1500 and then every 1500 queries till 12000 queries.
 Based on the test data, it shows linear scaling behavior.
-The graph ** “Runtime per query vs. number of queries” ** along with an R-Squared trendline, presents an upward trend, representing a non-linear behavior.
+The graph **“Runtime per query vs. number of queries”** along with an R-Squared trendline, presents an upward trend, representing a non-linear behavior.
-When normalized to an error percentage of 0.8385, a linear behavior is obtained. t is concluded that the developed ontology has a linear scaling behavior within a margin of 0.8385 %.
+When normalized to an error percentage of 0.8385, a linear behavior is obtained. it is concluded that the developed ontology has a linear scaling behavior within a margin of 0.8385 %.

-- It was shown that the developed framework is **scalable** as one can integrate new entities for application and inherit other ontologies.
+- It was shown that the developed framework is **scalable** as one can integrate new entities for application and inherit other classes iwthin the ontology as applicable through the pre-defined class and individual restrictions.
 - As visualized in the figures **querying and matching resources to tasks** based on the required and provided capabilities was realized through SPARQL querying and Python-based allocation.
 - **Capabilities** resulting from combining resources to a new one can be **inherited** from one instance to another.
 - The needed interfaces for integrating a Python-based task allocation were developed and discussed.